capeprivacy/documentation/docs/understand/architecture/cape-workers.md

 !!!Note
 	These AWS configuration variables line up with the AWS CLI environment variables.
 For up-to-date info on these variables, refer to the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

+## (Optional) Configure your container to restart automatically

+Add the flag `--restart unless-stopped` to your docker command-line when launching your container to have it restart automatically.
+Alternatively, use a process manager like [supervisor](http://supervisord.org/) or [systemd](https://freedesktop.org/wiki/Software/systemd/) if you need more control.
+For more information, refer to the [Docker documentation](https://docs.docker.com/config/containers/start-containers-automatically/).

+## (Optional) Send your logs to an aggregation service like AWS CloudWatch

+It is highly recommended that you send container logs to a log aggregation service.
+For example, if the worker is running in an AWS environment, the Docker daemon or the individual container can send logs directly to AWS CloudWatch.
+See [here](https://docs.docker.com/config/containers/logging/awslogs/) for detailed documentation, along with other drivers provided by docker.